BanpuNEXT/blcp-paf-breakdown-app/README.md

 }
 ```
 ### Visualisation
-Print status_message of each deviceId and feature.
+Plot 2 charts.
- - Plot series of raw_data and publishTimestamp.
+ - Series of raw_data and publishTimestamp.
- - Plot series of error_ratio and publishTimestamp with error_ratio_threshold as baseline horizontal.
+ - Series of error_ratio and publishTimestamp with error_ratio_threshold as baseline horizontal.

 Example plot in /sample_output/error_ratio.